unlock-protocol/docs/developers/smart-contracts-architecture/key-purchaser.md

 A factory for creating keyPurchasers.
 This contract acts as a registry to discover purchasers for a lock, guarantees a consistent implementation of KeyPurchaser, and that confirms it was created by the lock owner.

 # Future improvements

-Merge with swap-and-call: allow users to subscribe using any ERC20 token, regardless of what the lock is priced in.
+ - Merge with swap-and-call: allow users to subscribe using any ERC20 token, regardless of what the lock is priced in.
 This is hard to do safely due to possible price manipulation - I think we should revisit this after UniswapV2 is released.
+ - Introduce a financial reward to cover the gas fees